Your city has more wild neighbors than you think—time to meet them.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Document everything with photos: the animal, its habitat, identifying features.
-Get location data.
-Upload to iNaturalist for AI identification, then community verification.
-You're building a localized ecosystem map.
+Photograph each animal, its habitat, and identifying features.
+Capture location data.
+Upload everything to iNaturalist for AI identification and community verification—you're building a localized ecosystem map.
+Don't skip plants: those sidewalk crack survivors and fence-line natives are resilience case studies worth documenting.

-Track patterns over multiple visits.
-That hawk isn't random—it's hunting from the same three perches.
-Those rabbit droppings mark a warren entrance.
-The coyote scat on the trail means it's using this corridor regularly, probably around 3 AM based on freshness.
+That red-tailed hawk isn't randomly perching—it's hunting from the same three spots.
+Fresh coyote scat on the trail means it's using this corridor regularly, probably around 3 AM based on freshness.
+Rabbit droppings mark warren entrances.
+Return at different times to map these behaviors and territories.

 Get everything you need to make this quest amazing.